-Source Water Assessment:
+Source Water

-The Department of Natural Resources conducted a source water assessment to determine the susceptibility of our water source to potential contaminants. process involved the establishment of source water area delineations for each well or surface water intake and then a contaminant inventory was performed within those delineated areas to assess potential threats to each source.
-Assessment maps and summary information sheets are available t h e internet https://drinkingwater.missouri.ed to access the maps for your water system you will need this State Assigned Identification Code 'MO6010838'.
+The Department of Natural Resources conducted a source water assessment to determine the susceptibility of our water source to potential contaminants.
+This ment of source water area delineations for each well or surface water intake and then a contaminant inventory was performed within those delineated areas to assess potential threats to each source.
+Assessment maps and summary information sheets are available the internet o n a t https://drinkingwater.missouri.ed u/ to access the maps for your water system you will need this State Assigned Identification Code 'MO6010838'.
 The Source Water Project maps and in-Inventory formation sheets provide a foundation upon which a more comprehensive source water protection plan can be developed.